Cut Gem Bespoke Gems

 Radiant Ice- leuco sapphire

 Radiant Ice - based on radiant Emerald by Grossbard & Steele.
-Cut in Leuco (pure-clear) lab sapphire -vid.
+Cut in Leuco (pure-clear) lab sapphire.

 Lucifer - green sapphire